Recycling

 In 2022-2023, the university recycled 545 tons, composted 215 tons, and reused 10 tons.
 Of the total waste generated, 72% (1,957 tons) was sent to landfills.
 This is an overall diversion from landfill of 28%.
 Records going back to 2002 show a 21-year range in overall diversion rate of 24% to 40%, with an average of 29%.
 These are non-construction waste streams, equivalent to Municipal Solid Waste in a community.
 For these decades, the US EPA reported a US average of 34% diversion.

 The Football Stadium, declared a Zero-Waste Facility by the Student Government Association in 2011, diverted 83% of waste to recycling and compost during the 2023 Football season.
-You can read more about our Zero Waste stadium efforts here.
+Click here to read more about our Zero Waste stadium efforts.

 Check out this December 8th, 2023 article highlighting the Zero Waste Stadium work and the volunteers who helped during the 2023 football season!